jvietman/2d-simple-vehicle-sim/README.md

     => try implementing check, if taking too long to generate 0.2, then just print 1 second fps
 - [ ] get events all the time, dont miss events because you calculate some bs => async events.get()?
+- [ ] rendering problem
+    - how do sprites work?
+    - what is the order all the things are executed?
+    - fix code in mainloop, check objects list etc

 ### Update Revs
 How do the revs update?
 How do they increase and decrease over time with certain inputs?